Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Status (Pass/Fail)
             TBD
         Notes
-            As mentioned before, we should not place any undue strain on the database API.
-If needed, submit a query to gather information about whether the email adress exists inside the User_Account table, then handle the user's request based on this information instead of sending the query directly to the API.
+            As mentioned before, we should not place undue strain on the API.
+If necessary, submit a query to gather information about whether the email adress exists inside the User_Account table and then handle the user's request based on this information.
         Post-conditions
-            This should happen as a resut.
+            None.

 ### 'User_Account' Access Method Descriptions ###